Juniata President Accepts Contract Extension to Ensure Continued Stability, Growth

 The agreement was announced by Juniata College board of trustees chairman David Andrews at a Nov.
 4 college open forum and faculty meeting.
 Kepple had signed an eight-year contract in October 2003 and was scheduled to retire in May 2011.

 "The executive committee of the board of trustees felt that the current economic situation made this not the right time to change a successful management team that has provided exceptional leadership and momentum.
-The next few years will be critical for h
+The next few years will be critical for higher education and the college will be better served by having proven leadership in place to steer Juniata through."

 In addition, the contracts of Kepple's senior management team, James Lakso, provost, and John Hille, executive vice president of enrollment and retention, also were extended.